 Does bankruptcy stop tax debt?
 Well, according to the IRS’s own website (www.IRS.gov), you can free yourself from the burden of past-due federal tax debt you can’t pay by declaring bankruptcy.

 Bankruptcy under Chapter 7 or Chapter 13 of the U.S. Code is available for individuals who have experienced extreme financial hardship, whether from a loss of job, serious injury, illness or other radical change in their lives.
 In any event, if your income no longer matches your expenses, and subject to certain other qualifying criteria, bankruptcy may be a solid option to get a fresh start.
 Like most other debts (credit cards, unsecured loans, etc.), bankruptcy may provide an escape hatch for the challenges you are facing from unpaid taxes.

-The Law Offices of Seth Kretzer have reputable bankruptcy attorneys in Houston that can help you with the process.
+The Law Offices of Kretzer and Volberding P.C. have reputable bankruptcy attorneys in Houston that can help you with the process.

 Does Filing Bankruptcy Eliminate Tax Debt?

 Can bankruptcy stop tax debt?
 The answer is yes – under certain circumstances, filing for bankruptcy has the potential to ultimately result in the “discharge” – or government-forced forgiveness – of both your federal and state tax debt.